-Trusted position A role within an CA that includes access to or control over an acceptable level against security risks, provide a reasonable level of availability, reliability, and correct operation and enforce a security policy.
+Trusted position A role within an CA that includes access to or control over

+Trustworthy system Computer hardware, software, and procedures that provide an acceptable level against security risks, provide a reasonable level of availability, reliability, and correct X.509 operation and enforce a security policy.
+The standard of the ITU-T (International Telecommunications Union-T) for digital certificates.